 Academic Misconduct Occured

-If instead you conclude that the student is guilty and that a penalty is warranted, you should choose from the following range of sanctions.
+If instead you conclude that the student is responsible and that a sanction is warranted, you should choose from the following range of sanctions.
 These are ranked as to severity, and the procedures vary with increasing severity.
-You may choose to impose more than one penalty.
+You may choose to impose more than one sanction.

-The Blugold Code lists penalties as (A) through (J).
+The Blugold Code lists sanctions as (A) through (J).
 They are listed by degree of severity and procedural process as follows:

 Reprimand or Repeat Work